jankstar/jankstar.github.io/content/docs/tauri_diesel_sqlite.md

 ```
 It is a bit strange, but in the `where` condition the datatype is required to be `dubble`, because my field `amount` is of this type and the return value is `f64` - the values are converted between FromSql/ToSql and the application.

-## insert and update function
+## Insert and update function

 For an insert, the structure 'Insertable' must be entered.

-Example 3.7:
+Example 11:
 ```rust
 ...
 #[derive(Serialize, Deserialize, Debug, Selectable, Insertable, Queryable, AsChangeset)]